InversionSpaces/advisor/frontend/README.md

 - "About Me" text input field
 - Persistent user identification with UUID
 - Local storage for user ID
 - Automatic data retrieval for returning users

+## Components

+- `App.jsx`: Main application component
+- `AboutMe.jsx`: Component for managing the "About Me" form
+- `api.js`: Service for communicating with the backend API

+## API Integration

+The frontend communicates with the backend using the following endpoints:

+- `POST /users`: Create a new user
+- `GET /users/{user_id}`: Get user information
+- `PUT /users/{user_id}`: Update user information